-- 16. Pregnant students need to provide medical clearance documenting that she is able to perform the minimum skills of an Occupational Therapy Assistant student. - 17.
-Students are responsible for complying with the appropriate dress and or uniform of the facility.
-This may include a name tag or student badge.
-Lab coat or scrubs may be required.
-The student must be clean and neat in appearance with good body and mouth hygiene.
-Students are advised to wear closed toe shoes, limited jewelry, make-up and scents.
-Pants and skirts are to be below the knee with no skin visible around the stomach, lower back or chest.
-Jeans, t-shirts, tank tops and caps are not permitted.
-Tattoos must be covered and visible body piercings, with the exception of simple earnings must be removed. - 18.
-Students are to report to the facility at the scheduled time.
-Both fieldwork coordinators/educators and students need to provide advanced notice to the academic fieldwork coordinator as well as to each other of any needed scheduling changes. - 19.
-Holiday schedule: The student is required to adhere to the holiday policy of the facility. - 20.
+- 22. Students are to report to the facility at the scheduled time.
+Both fieldwork coordinators/educators and students need to provide advanced notice to the academic fieldwork coordinator as well as to each other of any scheduling changes. - 23.
+Holiday schedule: The student is required to adhere to the holiday policy of the facility. - 24.
 Tardiness: Promptness is expected as a professional behavior and tardiness is not acceptable.
-Three occurrences of tardiness will equal one absence during the Level II fieldwork training. - 21.
+A student who is dismissed from a site die to issues with chronic tardiness will fail the rotation.
+The student will need a remediation plan if a second rotation is a consideration. - 25.
 Reporting of Accident: In the case of any accident, the student must report the incident in accordance with the facility's standard procedure.
-Students must report injuries to the school within 24 hours of the incident - 22.
-Student problems: The academic fieldwork coordinator and the program coordinator are available for consultation with either the student or fieldwork educator at any time for problems, concerns, or emergencies. - 23.
-Disputes regarding grades must be directed at the OTA program faculty who makes the final pass/fail determination. - 24.
+Students must report injuries to the school within 24 hours of the incident - 26.
+Student problems: The academic fieldwork coordinator and the program coordinator are available for consultation with either the student or fieldwork educator at any time for problems, concerns, or emergencies.
+All advisement related to fieldwork is the responsibility of the OTA faculty. - 27.
+Disputes regarding grades must be directed at the OTA program faculty who makes the final pass/fail determination. - 28.
 The Santa Ana College Occupational Therapy Program policies and procedures and the information in this fieldwork manual is subject to change.